 Like all our staff, Jasmine works as a full-time employee.
 A state auditor, nonetheless.
 In her spare time, she tries her best to lend iVolunteer some of her professional skills and her ability to connect with a crowd of strangers.
 She also helps our partners with administrative tasks that could use her expertise and knowledge with state compliance.

 “Start with your why.
 Why are you volunteering?
-Find the purpose within and clung to it.
+Find the purpose within and cling to it.
 Whenever you have doubts, or tired of doing what you do (volunteering and caring for people) always go back to that why… and when you aren’t sure what’s your why?
 Always choose love.
 Love for others.
 Love for country.
 Love for God.
 Love for yourself.
 Because you can never go wrong with love.”Jasmine Salem

 It wasn’t easy, though, since her duties with the government would often ask her to sacrifice most of her time on weekdays.
 She even admits that there’d been a few times when she had to question why she’s volunteering and why she cared so much.
 When faced with such doubts, she said volunteers like her need to always go back to their “whys” and cling to it.